wp-plugins/shareaholic/readme.txt

 Please see here: [Usage & Installation Instructions](http://support.shareaholic.com/hc/en-us/categories/200101476-WordPress-Plugin)

 == Changelog ==

+= 7.6.1.3 =
+* Bugfix: Redefined what is considered a shareable page

 = 7.6.1.2 =
 * [Bugfix](https://wordpress.org/support/topic/shareaholic-plugin-integration-issue): Added a check to see if data object exists before trying to access it